mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 :::info
 The demo above uses a utility `useDemoDataSource` which uses a data generator service to generate data for testing of the application.
 Apart from providing the additional props, it exposes a function called `getRows` which could be used directly as `GridDataSource.getRows`.
 :::

+## Error handling

+For each row group expansion, the data source is called to fetch the children.
+If an error occurs during the fetch, the grid will display an error message in the row group cell. `unstable_onServerSideError` is also triggered with the error and the fetch params.

+The demo below shows a toast apart from the default error message in the grouping cell.
+Cache has been disabled in this demo for simplicity.

+{{"demo": "ServerSideTreeDataErrorHandling.js", "bg": "inline"}}